• All children 18 years of age or younger who drop in at an approved open site or are enrolled in an eligible closed enrolled site may receive meals.

 - Open: Provides all children with meals at no charge on a drop-in basis; no registration is required.
 At least half the children in the area must be eligible for free or reduced-price school meals, or the physical location is deemed ‘area-eligible’ based on census tract or block group data.

-- Enrolled: Provides all children with meals at no charge, though advance enrollment is required.
-At least half the children in the area must be eligible for free or reduced-price school meals, or half of the children enrolled in an activity program are determined to be income-eligible for free or reduced-price school meals.
+- Closed enrolled: Provides all children with meals at no charge, though advance enrollment is required.
+At least half the children enrolled in an activity program are determined to be income-eligible for free or reduced-price school meals.

 - Camp: Offers regularly scheduled meal service as part of a residential or day camp program.
 Only income-eligible children may receive meals at no charge.